Laziness: Religion

-In selected societies

-Southern United States

-From 1909 to 1915, the Rockefeller Sanitary Commission for the Eradication of Hookworm Disease sought to eradicate hookworm infestation from 11 southern U.S. states.
-Hookworms were popularly known as "the germ of laziness" because they produced listlessness and weakness in the people they infested.
-Hookworms infested 40 percent of southerners and were identified in the North as the cause of the South's alleged backwardness.

-Indonesia

-It was alleged that indolence was the reason for backward conditions in Indonesia, such as the failure to implement Green Revolution agricultural methods.
-But a counter-argument is that the Indonesians, living very precariously, sought to play it safe by not risking a failed crop, given that not all experiments introduced by outsiders had been successful.

 Animals

 It is common for animals (even those like hummingbirds that have high energy needs) to forage for food until satiated, and then spend most of their time doing nothing, or at least nothing in particular.
 They seek to "satisfice" their needs rather than obtaining an optimal diet or habitat.
 Even diurnal animals, which have a limited amount of daylight in which to accomplish their tasks, follow this pattern.
 Social activity comes in a distant third to eating and resting for foraging animals.
 When more time must be spent foraging, animals are more likely to sacrifice time spent on aggressive behavior than time spent resting.
 Extremely efficient predators have more free time and thus often appear more lazy than relatively inept predators that have little free time.
 Beetles likewise seem to forage lazily due to a lack of foraging competitors.
 On the other hand, some animals, such as pigeons and rats, seem to prefer to respond for food rather than eat equally available "free food" in some conditions.